 A donation page is a fundamental tool for almost any organization to process credit card donations from a website.
-NationBuilder donation pages are flexible for your needs and can act as a simple donate page, a paid membership signup page, or even just a payment page to purchase items such as tickets.
-It is important to note that you can create as many donation pages as you need to reach your goals and track fundraising efforts.
+NationBuilder donation pages are flexible for your needs and can act as a simple donate page, a paid membership signup page, or a payment page to purchase items such as tickets.
+You can create as many donation pages as you need to reach your goals and track fundraising efforts.

 - Steps before you set up your donation page